-I downloaded my Capital One 360 checking for the past year into Excel and scanned it quickly for bills.
+I downloaded my checking transactions for the past year into Excel and scanned it quickly for bills.
 I just had my mortgage, a utility bill, and a handful of checks since I put as much as I can on my credit cards.
 I added up the bills and checks and divide by 12.

 So, let’s say my mortgage is $2,500, my credit card spending was $1,333, and the remaining misc bills that came out of my checking averages $167.
 That’s a total of $4,000 per month.
 I also use $200 / month for cash spending, so that’s $4,200.
 Round up to be safe, so call it $4,500.

 Set up the monthly transfer to checking to pay your bills